two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Most tourists wanting to visit cenotes from Cancun do day trips toward Valladolid, where you will find a few beautiful cenotes to visit and get a chance to visit Chichen Itza as well!

-Tulum, on the other hand, is famous for its Cenotes.
+Tulum, on the other hand, is famous for its cenotes.
 Arguably, Tulum has the best cenotes in all of Mexico.
 There are a large variety of cenotes here, from hidden cenotes that are free, where you will spot little to no tourist, to large cenote parks with entrance fees.

 photo from an inside view of a cenote in Casa Tortuga Tulum where a beach club is, view of a DJ booth, clear skies and two large hand sculptures